 I wanted to do something with all the information I was accumulating, but what?
 I felt that I couldn't really do a book on the Taylor case, since my material only covered the press coverage of the case, and did not reflect the actual investigation.
 I had been surprised to find so much humorous commentary regarding the case, so I assembled a volume containing the funny press items ("The Humor of a Hollywood Murder"), but was unable to find an interested publisher.

 In 1985 I tried publishing a little fanzine on the Taylor case, called Taylorology which reprinted some of the choice material I had accumulated.
 I advertised in a dozen suitable publications, and printed 1000 copies, but only sold about 25.
-However, I sent free copies to a number of silent film historians.
+I alsosent free copies of that issue to a number of silent film historians.

 My ads for Taylorology brought a response from Douglas Whitton, a Canadian who had been working on his own book on the Taylor case.
 We soon had a very lively correspondence, we freely shared our research with each other, and he invited me to collaborate on his book.
 It was clear to me that much more research needed to be done into Taylor's years in Hollywood prior to the murder (1912-1922), so I began combing the Los Angeles newspapers and film trade publications for those years, looking for earlier items on Taylor.